 - Universal Credit

-- and any extra social security benefits you may be entitled to claim for your stay in the home
+- Any extra social security benefits you may be entitled to claim for your stay in the home.

 - We do not count Disability Living Allowance or Personal Independence Payment mobility component as part of your income.